 I recommend you to check out one of their self-guided tours.
 You can’t go wrong with them and they will bring you to great spots all over town.

-Ford GoBike is more for commuters and people who want to get around town and that quick and easily.
+Ford GoBike is more for commuters and people who want to get around town and that quickly and easily.
 It really can be faster riding a bike in the city than driving a car or taking a cab.
-If you our out to collect miles with Ford GoBike you have to be a “frequent biker” to get enough miles for a free flight.
+If you are out to collect miles with Ford GoBike you have to be a “frequent biker” to get enough miles for a free flight.

 Has anyone experience with either one?